andrewzm/FRK/README.md

 Maintainer: Andrew Zammit-Mangion <andrewzm@gmail.com>

 Description: Fixed Rank Kriging is a tool for spatial/spatio-temporal modelling and prediction with large datasets.
-The approach, discussed in Cressie and Johannesson (2008), decomposes the field, and hence the covariance function, using a fixed set of *r* basis functions, where *r* is typically much smaller than the number of data points (or polygons) *m*.
-The low-rank basis-function representation, combined with the use of sparse precision matrices, facilitates the modelling of big spatial/spatio-temporal data.
-The method naturally allows for non-stationary, anisotropic covariance functions, the use of observations with varying support, and any user-specified prediction regions.
-The package `FRK` employs a spatial generalised linear mixed model framework (Diggle et al., 1998) to cater for a range of non-Gaussian data models, including the Poisson, binomial, negative-binomial, gamma, and inverse-Gaussian distributions.
-In a non-Gaussian setting, `FRK` uses the package `TMB` (Kristensen et al., 2016) to make computationally efficient inferences through the use of Laplace approximations.  <!--The projected field is a key building block of the Spatial Random Effects (SRE) model, on which this package is based.--> `FRK` provides helper functions to model, fit, predict, and plot <!--using an SRE model -->with relative ease.
+The approach decomposes the field, and hence the covariance function, using a fixed set of *r* basis functions, where *r* is typically much smaller than the number of data points (or polygons) *m*.
+This low-rank basis-function representation facilitates the modelling of 'big' spatial/spatio-temporal data.
+The method naturally allows for non-stationary, anisotropic covariance functions.
+Discretisation of the spatial domain into so-called basic areal units (BAUs) facilitates the use of observations with varying support (i.e., both point-referenced and areal supports, potentially simultaneously), and prediction over arbitrary user-specified regions.
+The package `FRK` caters for Gaussian and non-Gaussian data, employing a spatial generalised linear mixed model (GLMM) framework  to cater for Poisson, binomial, negative-binomial, gamma, and inverse-Gaussian distributed data. `FRK` also supports inference over various manifolds, including the 2D plane and 3D sphere, and it provides helper functions to model, fit, predict, and plot with relative ease.
+Zammit-Mangion and Cressie (2021) describe `FRK` in a Gaussian setting, and detail it's use of basis functions and BAUs.

 * Cressie, N., & Johannesson, G. (2008).
 Fixed rank kriging for very large spatial data sets.
 Journal of the Royal Statistical Society: Series B, 70, 209–226.
-* Diggle, P. J. & Tawn, J. A. & Moyeed, R. A. (1998).
-Model-based geostatistics.
-Journal of the Royal Statistical Society, 47:299–350
-* Kristensen, K., Nielsen, A., Berg, C. W., Skaug, H., and Bell, B. M. (2016).
-TMB: Automatic differentiation and Laplace approximation.
-Journal of Statistical Software, 70:1–21.
+* Zammit-Mangion A, Cressie N (2021).
+“FRK: an R package for spatial and spatio-temporal prediction with large datasets.”
+Journal of Statistical Software, In press.

 License: GPL (>= 2)